-This page will hopefully answer any questions you may have prior to Pretty Heroes and the Toronto Sailor Moon Celebration.
+This page will hopefully answer any questions you may have regarding the Pretty Heroes convention (formerly the Toronto Sailor Moon Celebration).
 If you still have questions, please contact us and we will do our best to help you out.

 Where is Pretty Heroes being held?